 - Build a game plan to educate the prospect on how you can help them overcome their challenges better than the competition

-Asking these questions helps establish trust, shows the potential customer that the salesperson cares, and allows the salesperson to figure out the best product.
+Asking these questions helps establish trust, shows the potential customer that the salesperson cares, and lets the salesperson figure out the best product.

 Benefits of the product/success story

-Knowing your product has helped others can be a deciding factor in converting a new customer.
+Knowing your product has helped others can decide when converting a new customer.

-Consider what’s important to customers and incorporate case studies, potentially introduce them to existing customers who can use their own words to explain why they chose you and why it was the right decision.
+Consider what’s important to customers, incorporate case studies, and introduce them to existing customers who can use their own words to explain why they chose you and why it was the right decision.

 Prospects want social proof, and you need to be prepared to provide it.

-Differentiators may be product features, experiences that only your teams have, an amazing customer service department, or any other factors that make you different from your competitors.
+Differentiators may be product features, experiences that only your teams have, an excellent customer service department, or any other factors that differentiate you from your competitors.